oxemis/oximailing-php/README.md

 >With this sample, OxiMailing will send **2 emails**, one to **joe@example.com** and another one to **jane@example.com**.
 Joe will not see Jane and vice versa !

-## How to send customized messages ?
+## How to send customized messages?
 With this library you can send customized messages based on templating.
 Basically, every content between `{{` and `}}` will be replaced by the corresponding **recipient metadata**.